-Abstract-This paper initiates the study of becally self-olightsing networks activates whose topology dapth of symmatically the longests route: the self-adjusting paradigm has not spilled over its distributed manner, to the communication pattern or, Dor vision can be seen as a distributed generalization of the contrast to their spaper, initiate the study of a distributed general-le contrast to their spaper research dynamically spitning the study of a distributed general-teration of the effective spin trees which dynamically spitning the study of a distributed general-teration of the effective spin trees which dynamically spitning the study of a distributed general-teration of effective spin trees which spin or spin to the spin of the sp lookup costs from a single node (namely the tree root), we seek to minimize the routing cost between arbitrary communication pairs in the network.
+Abstract-This paper initiates the study of becally self-olightsing networks activates whose topology dapth of symmatically the longests route: the self-adjusting paradigm has not spilled over its distributed manner, to the communication pattern or, Dor vision can be seen as a distributed generalization of the contrast to their spaper, initiate the study of a distributed general-le contrast to their spaper research dynamically spitning the self-optimizing datastructures.
+This is a non-trivial lookup costs from a single node (namely the tree root), we seek to minimize the routing cost between arbitrary communication pairs in the network.